Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Estimating the copula correlation matrix in the factor model

 \section{Estimating the copula correlation matrix in the factor model}

 In this section, we assume an elliptical copula correlation factor model for $X\in\RR^{d}$.
-Recall that, under this assumption, as in Equation~(\ref{factor_general}), the copula correlation matrix $\Sigma$ of $X$ can be written as
+Recall that, under this assumption, the copula correlation matrix $\Sigma$ of $X$ can be written as

-with $\Theta^*\in\RR^{d\times d}$ a low-rank or nearly low-rank positive semidefinite\footnote{The case that $\Theta^*$ is not positive semidefinite, though unnatural because $\Theta^*$ should equal $L L^T$ for some matrix $L$, can be easily accommodated.
-We restrict our argument to positive semidefinite matrices only to take advantage of the notational brevity offered by the fact that their singular value decomposition and eigen-decomposition coincide.} matrix, and $V^*\in\RR^{d\times d}$ a diagonal matrix with non-negative diagonal entries.
-Our goal of this section is to present estimators that take advantage of the potential dimension reduction offered by the factor structure.
+as in equation (\ref{factor_general}), with $\Theta^*\in\RR ^{d\times d}$ a low-rank or nearly low-rank positive semidefinite\footnote{The case that $\Theta^*$ is not positive semidefinite, though unnatural because in the factor model $\Theta^*$ should equal $L L^T$ for some matrix $L$, can be easily accommodated.
+We restrict our argument to positive semidefinite matrices only to take advantage of the notational brevity offered by the fact that their singular value decomposition and eigen-decomposition coincide.} matrix, and $V^*\in\RR^{d\times d}$ a diagonal matrix with nonnegative diagonal entries.
+Our goal of this section is to present estimators that take advantage of the potential dimension reduction offered by the factor model and the special diagonal structure of $V^*$.

-As a prelude to the main result of this section, in Section~\ref{sec:elementary_model}, we first study an elementary factor model, for which we propose closed-form estimators.
-Section~\ref{sec:refined_estimator_preliminary} introduces additional notations.
-We then present our main result in Section~\ref{sec:refined_estimator}, in which we construct an refined estimator $\widetilde{\Sigma}$ of $\Sigma$ based on the plug-in estimator $\wh\Sigma$ and establish its associated oracle inequality.
+As a prelude to the main result of this section, in Section~\ref {sec:elementary_model}, we first consider the elementary factor copula model, for which we study closed-form estimators.
+Sections \ref {sec:refined_estimator_preliminary} and \ref{sec:refined_estimator} form an integral part: in the former, we introduce additional notation, while in the latter we present our main result of Section~\ref{sec:factor_model}, specifically by constructing the refined estimator $\widetilde{\Sigma}$ of $\Sigma$ based on the plug-in estimator $\wh\Sigma$ and establishing its associated oracle inequality.